 2. Remove the pull starter assembly.

-Top 80: Remove the starter pawls and finger screws which will allow you to remove the cooling fan.
+Top 80: The starter pawls and finger screws must be removed so that you can remove the cooling fan and the cooling box.
 (See the removal section of finger screw and starter pawl removal and assembly on how to remove these parts.)
 The cooling box and cooling fan are removed as a unit.
-The cooling fan cannot be removed with out drilling out all of the rivets on the cooling box and separating the cover and the box.
-For reinstallation, see this page (see step #9) for help in how to hold the pawls in the correct position when reattaching the starter to the cooling box.
+Unless you the modified finger screws, the cooling fan cannot be removed with out drilling out all of the rivets on the cooling box and separating the cover and the box.
+For reinstallation, see this page (step #9) for help with how to hold the pawls in the correct position when reattaching the starter to the cooling box.

 Minari and others: Remove any plates that cover the flywheel.
 The flywheel and ignition coil must be fully exposed.

 All engines: to prevent mistakes, take a felt tipped pen and draw an arrow on both sides of the cylinder indicating the correct rotation of the crankshaft.
 It is easy to get this confused (!) when the engine is in pieces.